wavesresearch/eeg_stress_detection/README.md

 The data should be on the form (n_trials, n_secs, n_channels, sfreq) The output is on the form (n_trials*n_secs, n_channels*n_features)

 **classification**

 Classification using features loaded from **features.py**.
 Uses an LR classifer, KNN classifier, SVM classifier and an MLP.

+**variables**

+Script containing the global variables used in the project.